selwynpolit/d9book/book/queries.md

 Note.
 This will be deprecated in Drupal 11.
 See <https://api.drupal.org/api/drupal/core%21lib%21Drupal%21Core%21Database%21Statement.php/function/Statement%3A%3ArowCount/9.3.x> also <https://git.drupalcode.org/project/drupal/-/blob/9.5.x/core/lib/Drupal/Core/Database/Connection.php#L968>.

-### Paragraph query
+### Paragraph static query example

-In the txg.theme file this code digs into a table for a paragraph field and grabbing the delta field value.
+In the txg.theme file this code digs into a table for a paragraph field and grabs the delta field value using a static query.

 ```php
 function txg_preprocess_paragraph__simple_card(&$variables) {